-The number of uninsured nonelderly Americans in 2014 was 32 million.*
+The number of uninsured nonelderly Americans in the first half of 2020 was 30 million.*

 Since the inauguration of the Affordable Healthcare Act, citizens are required to have some form of health care to protect them in case of an illness or injury.
 Health insurance may be available through state governments, employers, or private providers.
 Health insurance plans vary depending on what’s covered and how much the insurance provider will pay for an event and how much the policyholder will pay.